Best Air Rifle Review: Training and Pest Control

 And lastly, we eliminated a few based simply on price.
 It is easy to think that if you spend $400 on an air rifle you are getting the highest quality.
 Well, that’s not entirely true.
-Many of the best air rifles can be found for under $200, and you won’t be sacrificing a thing.
+The best air rifle can be found for under $200, and offers everything you would expect.

 You’ll probably see some of these guns being highly reviewed elsewhere, but you can easily get the same quality for less.
 So unless you are set on a certain brand or style, it really doesn’t make sense to shell out for these rifles.
 Some examples are the Benjamin Marauder Wood Stock Air Rifle, the Hatsan AT44-10 Long QU Air Rifle or the Gamo Hornet Air Rifle.

 After these few rounds of elimination, we narrowed the list down to ten.
 From there, we set out to test each of them to determine which one deserves the title of best air rifle.
 Here are the results:

 96/100—Gamo Whisper Silent Cat Rifle—(Best Air Rifle)